mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 ### 3. Test initial conditions

-The reproduction of the problem can depend on multiple factors like hardware architecture, NIC vendor/model, firmware version, OS and kernel version, NIC driver version, physical network devices configuration and firmware/software versions (switches, load balancers and routers).
-Many times permutation of any of these components is helpful to narrow down the problem before delving deeper into the analysis.
+The reproduction of the problem can depend on multiple factors like hardware architecture, NIC vendor/model, firmware version, OS version, kernel version, NIC driver version, physical network devices (switches, load balancers and routers).
+Many times permutation of any of these components is helpful to narrow down the problem to a particular component before delving deeper into the analysis.

 For instance, one of the first actions I normally try is use the latest kernel available (downstream in case of ```RHEL```), then the latest kernel upstream, and sometimes the latest kernel in ```net-next``` branch of the linux kernel (which will become the next upstream linux kernel release).
 Same goes for NIC firmware, drivers or even testing with a different NIC hardware if resources permit.